 An exhilarating quest into a remote African forest to examine chimpanzees and understand the roots of human behavior.

-As a young student, John Cocker embarked on the adventure of a lifetime, spending eight months in the Gombe forest working with Jane Goodall.
-He would follow families of wild chimpanzees from sunrise to sunset and learn the fundamental behavioral traits of these chimps as they raised their offspring.
+As a young student, John Crocker embarked on the adventure of a lifetime, spending eight months in the Gombe forest working with Jane Goodall.
+He followed families of wild chimpanzees from sunrise to sunset and learned the fundamental behavioral traits of these chimps as they raised their offspring.

-An illuminating book that will raise thought-provoking questions about the evolution of human behavior, the importance of patience, strong family bonds, and provide a greater understanding of what it means to be human.
+An illuminating book that will raise thought-provoking questions about the evolution of human behavior and the importance of patience and strong family bonds, Following Fifi provides a greater understanding of what it means to be human.

 John Crocker has been practicing family medicine in Seattle for thirty-five years.
 He attended Stanford University, where he met Jane Goodall.
 He received his MD from Case Western School of Medicine in Cleveland.
 Dr. Crocker is a popular speaker on primate behavior and has written for the Huffington Post about lessons learned from our closest living relatives.
 This is his first book.

 "A truly extraordinary book.
 As I read it I was transported back to those wonderful days when I lived in Gombe.
 It is fascinating to read how John’s observations of chimpanzee children with their mothers and other family members helped him understand the problems of a human child."

 "Crocker, who studied chimpanzees with Jane Goodall, presents an intriguing analysis of human behavior in his new book.
 In focusing on an incredible chimp mother named Fifi, he reveals that we have a lot to gain by learning from chimp parenting."

 – Paste (Best Books of December)

 "A sympathetic personal journey that explores the many profound similarities between humans and the creatures with whom we share 96 percent of our DNA, this book will make a great addition to public and college libraries alike."